-- Canada's Strategy to Accelerate the Phase-out of CFC and Halon Uses and to Dispose of the Surplus Stocks
+- Canada's Strategy to Accelerate the Phase-out of Chlorofluorocarbon and Halon Uses and to Dispose of the Surplus Stocks

 - National Action Plan for the Environmental Control of Ozone-Depleting Substances (ODS) and their Halocarbon Alternatives

-- Code of Practice for the Elimination of Fluorocarbon Emissions from Refrigeration and Air Conditioning Systems
+- Environmental Code of Practice for the Elimination of Fluorocarbon Emissions from Refrigeration and Air Conditioning Systems

 - Guide for the Implementation of a Halocarbon Recovery Program for Domestic Appliances

-Canada’s Strategy to Accelerate the Phase-out of CFC and Halon Uses and to Dispose of the Surplus Stocks
+Canada’s Strategy to Accelerate the Phase-out of Chlorofluorocarbon and Halon Uses and to Dispose of the Surplus Stocks

 A comprehensive review in 1994-95 of Canada’s Ozone Layer Protection Program determined that unless new initiatives were put in place to take Chlorofluorocarbons (CFCs) and Halons out of service and dispose of them, most of the Canadian inventory of these substances would ultimately be released to the environment.
 The review’s main recommendations to minimize releases of CFCs and Halons were:

 - Zero-release target dates should be set and met by a combination of total containment and elimination of uses;